-Let’s be open about this, technology allows us to do lots of different things.
+Let’s be open about this: technology allows us to do lots of different things.
 In the past, nuclear physics has been the origin of magnetic resonance tomography, but also atomic bombs.
 With a lot of malicious will, an intranet can also become a malicious place where more monitoring and bullying takes place than does constructive cooperation.
-But we have just considered how we deal with doubters and skeptics.
+But we’ve just discussed how to deal with doubters and skeptics.

 If this is not the case, you should take the works council seriously, but still treat it as a “skeptic” and make sure it is closely involved.